Posts

 Image

-If your patient had a stroke, would you know what to look for?
-It goes without saying, that a stroke causes damage to the brain.
+If the patient in your care , had a stroke, would you know what to look for?
+A stroke causes damage to the brain.
 The extent and location of the damage varies.
-Take a look at this image and enjoy learning what deficits will follow.
-Please click on the link for more helpful information: Brain assessment Cranial nerves
+The image below, shows the deficits which could follow.
+Please click on the links for more helpful information: Brain assessment Cranial nerves What is hemianopia?
+Hemianopia is a loss of vision (blindness) in half of the visual field.
+This may occur in one or both eyes.
+What causes hemianopia?
+Trauma, tumors, and strokes may cause this condition.
+Stroke symptoms Ann is an opera singer.
+She is experiencing stroke symptoms while on stage.

 CHEST PAIN ASSESSMENT